Tips On How To Repair Common Heat-Ducted Heating Problems

 To prevent poor ducted heater performance, you can take the following steps:

 • Filter replacement: This will help to keep your heater running smoothly and prevent it from working too hard.
+Clean filters every 3 months during peak usage to prevent your ducted heating blowing cold air.

 • Check for blocked vents: Blocked vents can prevent your heater from distributing heat evenly throughout your home.